ray-project/ray/rllib/algorithms/dreamerv3/README.md

 DreamerV3 trains a world model in supervised fashion using real environment interactions.
-The world model's objective is to correctly predict all aspects of the transition dynamics of the RL environment, which includes predicting the correct next observations, the received rewards, as well as a boolean episode continuation flag.
+The world model's objective is to correctly predict all aspects of the transition dynamics of the RL environment, which includes predicting the correct next environment state, received rewards, as well as a boolean episode continuation flag.
-Just like in a standard policy gradient algorithm (e.g. REINFORCE), the critic tries to predict a correct value function (based on the world model-predicted rewards), whereas the actor tries to come up with good actions to take for maximizing accumulated rewards over time.
+Just like in a standard policy gradient algorithm (e.g. REINFORCE), the critic tries to predict a correct value function and the actor tries to come up with good actions choices that maximize accumulated rewards over time.
-In other words, the actual RL components of the model (actor and critic) are never trained on real environment data, but on dreamed trajectories only.
+Both these RL components of the model (actor and critic) are never trained on real environment data, but on dreamed trajectories produced by the world model.

 For more specific details about the algorithm refer to the [original paper](https://arxiv.org/pdf/2301.04104v1.pdf) (see below for all references).